google/cadvisor/docs/runtime_options.md

 ## Container envs

---env_metadata_whitelist="": a comma-separated list of environment variable keys that needs to be collected for containers, only support containerd and docker runtime for now.
+* `--env_metadata_whitelist`: a comma-separated list of environment variable keys that needs to be collected for containers, only support containerd and docker runtime for now.

 ## Limiting which containers are monitored
 * `--docker_only=false` - do not report raw cgroup metrics, except the root cgroup.